hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

 1. **Is the Pi plugged into power?** If so, its green light will be flashing.
 2. **Is the Pi able to access the wireless network** it was configured to run on? i.e., is that network accessible and can you connect to it with another device (i.e., your phone, a laptop, etc)?
-3. (If you _aren't_ running Tailscale) **Is the device you're trying to view the website from connected to the *same network as the BirdNet-Pi*?** In my experience, this is the most common failure mode!
+3. (If you _aren't_ running Tailscale) **Is the device you're trying to view the website from connected to the *same network as the BirdNET-Pi*?** In my experience, this is the most common failure mode!
     - If you aren't on the same network, the website won't be viewable.
 Double-check that the viewing device isn't inadvertently connected to the `_5G` variant of your Wi-Fi network.
     - Also think about whether you configured your Pi to connect to multiple networks.
 If you did, are they both accessible to the Pi?
 If so, make sure you try both networks from your viewing device.
 4. (If you _are_ running Tailscale) **Does the device you're trying to view the website from have Tailscale enabled**, and is it part of the same network that the Pi was added to?
 Double-check that you're attempting to connect to the application's `.ts.net` URL rather than the `.local` URL.
 5. **Can you connect to the Pi via SSH?** If the Pi is powered and connected to the Wi-Fi, this will be possible.

-If you set up a BirdNet-Pi for someone else, and discover once in their space that you set up their Wi-Fi password incorrectly (or forgot to set it up at all!), never fear!
+If you set up a BirdNET-Pi for someone else, and discover once in their space that you set up their Wi-Fi password incorrectly (or forgot to set it up at all!), never fear!
 Update the name of your phone and the password of its hotspot to mirror that of the Wi-Fi network you first used to set up the Pi.
 Then, once you've ~~tricked the Pi into connecting to your phone~~ connected to the Pi through your hotspot, update the Pi with the correct configuration for the new Wi-Fi network.[^ugh]

 [^ugh]: Ask me how I figured this one out. 🙃
 [^storage]: This won't happen for a long time unless you're somewhere where the birds yell _constantly_ and you have a smaller SD card than the one recommended above.

 ## Finally

 We have now left the happy harbor of this basic installation document.
-If you're running into further issues, search around in some of the issues and discussion in the [BirdNet-Pi GitHub repository](https://github.com/Nachtzuster/BirdNET-Pi), or message me, or both.
+If you're running into further issues, search around in some of the issues and discussion in the [BirdNET-Pi GitHub repository](https://github.com/Nachtzuster/BirdNET-Pi), or message me, or both.

 Oh, one last thing: it's probably a good idea to copy your database off the Pi periodically!
 I don't do this yet, but I should, because if the SD card dies there's no way to recover your data.
 There's a "backup" button somewhere in the website, perhaps buried in the settings page, which will save everything (database, recordings) onto your local machine.
 If I end up doing something different than that in the future, I'll update here accordingly.